ConorHuh/wfp-lmr-capstone/docs/LOCAL_OFFLINE.md

 `worldcover.processing.resolution_m` is `100` in `datasets.yaml`, not
 `10`.
 If you need 10 m, give Docker more memory or use a workstation with ≥ 32 GB.

----

-## Going from local to AWS

-This branch is **not deployable** via `infra/deploy-all.sh` — bucket naming, CORS, and several backend assumptions diverge.

-For a customer-handoff path, cherry-pick selectively:

-- ✅ Take: the dataset prune list, the trimmed `modis-sr` asset list, the WorldCover-100m default, `feature_extract.py` skip-list updates, the `routes.py` simplification, and the `ward_features.py` DEM guard
-- ✅ Take: `infra/build_parquets.py` (with scale factors!) — production
-  needs this if customers don't have a SageMaker training bucket
-- ❌ Leave behind: bucket name swaps, lookback bumps, CORS restrictions, `docker-compose.local.yml`, `Dockerfile.frontend`, the local helper scripts

-PR #3 is the one fix that should land in `main` immediately — `preprocess.py X_ridge`.
-Without it production inference also crashes, silently, on every Step Function run.